 Lastly, installation and set up play a huge role in the quest for the best manufactured homes.

-I once saw a claim that 80% of all manufactured home buyers complaints are caused by improper or incomplete installation.
+I’ve read that 80% of all manufactured home buyers’ complaints are caused by improper or incomplete installation.
 If that is indeed true, it’s a fairly easy issue to handle: just make sure the best installers are installing your home.

-You can have every inch of a home customized and stand in the factory and watch the home being built and it won’t much matter if it isn’t installed properly.
+You can have every inch of a home customized and stand in the factory to watch it being built but it won’t matter if it is installed improperly.

-A luxury manufactured home that is installed incorrectly will age quicker and have more issues than an entry-level model that has been installed correctly.
+A luxury manufactured home installed incorrectly will age quicker and have more issues than an entry-level model that has been installed correctly.

 What Makes the Best Manufactured Homes?

 Most builders are offering a model with at least a few of the following amenities and features.
 Regardless of who builds it, the best manufactured homes will have:

 - 2×6 with 16″ OC exterior wall studs